Professional Tester

-Maud Schlich is an expert in reviews.
-In this interview, we talk about different types of reviews and reading techniques.
+Maud is an expert in reviews.
+In this interview, we talk about different review types and reading techniques.
 Among other things, we discuss how we can ensure the quality of documents at a high level, which roles are assigned in a review and how reviews can be appreciated by the author.
-Using a few practical examples, Maud will show us how reviews can be established in a company and how even strict bosses can be convinced by reviews 😉
+Using a few practical examples, Maud will show us how reviews can be established in a company and how even strict bosses can be convinced of reviews ;-)

 "The quality of the document remains the responsibility of the author" - Maud Schlich